-Q: I’ve heard of something called soap nuts.
+Q: I’ve heard of something called Soap Nuts/Soap Berries.
 Is this the same thing?

 Q: Do the Eco Nuts soap nuts actually work?

 A: They do, but you don’t have to take our word for it!
 Check out our testimonials page here where we post stories from real customers.
 You can also check out our reviews page where you can read in-depth reviews from bloggers.

 Q: Do your laundry products work in a front-loading or High Efficiency (HE) machines?

 A: Absolutely!
 They are low sudsing and high in cleaning power.
 Just put the wash bag directly into your machine with the rest of your clothes.
 Because of the large number of variables with front-loading machines, we recommend the liquid detergent for HE machines (though it works in both)

 Q: OMG I accidentally put the bag with Eco Nuts into the dryer!
 Are they still usable?